Doloris: Dual Conditional Diffusion Implicit Bridges with Sparsity Masking Strategy for Unpaired Single-Cell Perturbation Estimation: Experiments and Results

 For evaluation, we observe strong heterogeneity in single-cell data, where many differentially expressed (DE) genes exhibit bimodal distributions under the same condition (Fig.~\ref{fig:heter}).
-This renders expectation-based metrics unreliable, as they may obscure true expression patterns.
-To address this, we adopt distribution-aware evaluation metrics: Energy Distance (E-distance) and Earth Mover’s Distance (EMD).
+This limitation renders expectation-based metrics unreliable.
+In particular, for bimodal gene expression distributions, the conditional mean is not biologically meaningful, and metrics such as RMSE computed on the mean fail to capture the true distributional characteristics.
+To address this, we introduce Energy Distance (E-distance) and Earth Mover’s Distance (EMD).
 E-distance captures overall distributional alignment by considering both inter-group and intra-group distances, while EMD quantifies gene-level shifts by measuring the minimal cost to align predicted and true distributions.
 Together, they provide a comprehensive and robust assessment of model performance at both the population and gene levels.
-Detailed computation procedures are provided in the Appendix.~\ref{Eval}.
+Detailed computation procedures are provided in the Appendix~\ref{eva_metric}.